ameliarahman/ameliarahman.github.io/_posts/2024-09-19-ACID-database.md

 At this level, a transaction ensures that if a query is executed multiple times, it will always return the same data, even though there are many committed data from other transactions.

 #### Snapshot
-It's similar to `Repeatable Read`, like a snapshot version of our database at that moment.
+In PostgreSQL, it's similar to `Repeatable Read`, like a snapshot version of our database at that moment.
 We can only read the changes that have been committed up to the time of `start of transaction`.
+But on this level, Phantom Read will not happen.

 #### Serializable
 At this isolation level, all the transactions will be serialized as if they are executed in order.